BuildStormTechnologies/arduino-esp32-aws-iot/README.md

 |-----------------|---------------|---------------|
 | ESP32           | Not Supported | Not Supported |
 | ESP32 S3        | Supported     | Supported     |

+While our Arduino IoT platform currently exclusively supports BLE and OTA solely on ESP32S3, these capabilities are accessible through the IDF (ESP-IDF) platform for all ESP32 SoCs.
+These functionalities will soon be integrated into Arduino.
+Until then, you can explore the IDF version of our platform [ESP32-idf AWS IoT Platform](https://github.com/BuildStormTechnologies/esp32_aws_iot).

 ---
 ## Arduino setting